 Rep. Nydia Velazquez is one of several lawmakers spearheading the so-called SAFE Banking Act, which aims to shield banks from punitive action for providing services to legitimate cannabis businesses.

 The proposal has previously passed the House with bipartisan support.
-Provisions of the bill were also recently included in the House’s version of a must-pass annual defense bill.
+It was also recently included in the House’s version of a must-pass annual defense bill.

 “It could open the door for the cannabis industry to flourish here in New York, whether it's medicinal or otherwise,” the Democratic congresswoman said Wednesday.